nigelgalbraith/ITGuideTool/public/README.md

 # IT Guide Tool

-IT Guide Tool is a static IT troubleshooting guide website built for GitHub Pages.
-It helps users choose an IT problem category, open a troubleshooting guide, and work through a JSON-driven decision tree one step at a time.
+A static, JSON-driven IT troubleshooting website designed for GitHub Pages.

+IT Guide Tool helps users choose an IT problem category, open a troubleshooting guide, and work through a JSON-driven decision tree one step at a time.

 There is no backend, framework, package manager, or build step required.
 The site is served as static HTML, CSS, JavaScript, JSON, and image files.